omansak/libvideo/docs/README.md

 Stream stream = video.Stream(); // you can stream it as well
 ```

-And to save it to a file:
+And save it to a file:

 ```csharp
 File.WriteAllBytes(@"C:\" + fullName, bytes);